FAQsFrequently Asked Questions - Immanuel Lutheran School

 What type of backpack is acceptable?

-Any backpack that a child can easily pack and safely carry is acceptable.
+Any brand of backpack that a child can easily pack and safely carry is acceptable.
+Rolling backpacks are not allowed as they do not fit in the lockers and don't work well going up and down the stairs.
 (For more information, see Dress Code & School Uniforms)

 Can my child join a school year already in progress?

 How has that traditionally worked out for students at Immanuel?

 We have not had problems in the past.